pulp/pulp/docs/index.rst

 A good place for new users to start is the :doc:`concepts`, which gives a high level introduction to Pulp concepts, terminology, and components.
-After :doc:`installing pulp<installation/index>`, the simplest way to get concrete experience is to install one of the :ref:`plugins<plugin-table>` and use its quickstart guide.
+After :doc:`installing pulp<installation/index>`, the simplest way to get concrete experience is to install one of the `plugins <https://pulpproject.org/pulp-3-plugins/>`_ and use its quickstart guide.
 Next it is recommended that users read through our :doc:`workflows/index` to find best practices for common use cases.

 .. _community: